RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Saja Hanif
+Name: Muhammad Awais
-Registration Number: BSNU25101012
+Registration Number: BSNU25101031

 This repository is created as part of Lab Activity #1.